-In December 2020, the Board approved a \$5.1 million capital budget for fiscal year 2022.
-The budget includes investment for improvements supporting necessary infrastructure improvements in academic, administrative, and auxiliary facilities, campus wide infrastructure improvements, Title IX compliance investments, information technology, safety and asset preservation.
+In December 2021, the Board approved an \$18.0 million capital budget for fiscal year 2023.
+The budget includes investment for the renovation of the 3D Arts Complex, continued progression of the College of Business relocation to central campus, and necessary infrastructure improvements to academic, administrative, and auxiliary facilities, information technology, safety and asset preservation.

-In June 2021, the Board approved a flat tuition charge of \$6,975 for the Fall and Winter semester for undergraduate students taking between 12 and 16 credit hours per semester and a \$580 per credit hour charge for undergraduate students taking below 12 credit hours or above 16 credit hours per semester.
-With this change in methodology, Eastern will continue to invest in strong and high-demand academic programs while maintaining its commitment to provide students with a high-quality education at an affordable price.
+In June 2022, the Board approved a flat tuition charge of \$7,250 for the Fall and Winter semester for undergraduate students taking between 12 and 16 credit hours per semester and a \$608 per credit hour charge for undergraduate students taking below 12 credit hours or above 16 credit hours per semester.
+With the change in the block tuition pricing methodology, Eastern will continue to invest in strong and high-demand academic programs while maintaining its commitment to provide students with a high-quality education at an affordable price.

-The Board also approved a \$297.0 million general fund operating expenditure budget for fiscal year 2022.
-The budget reflects a one-time increase of \$3 million in State Appropriations and a 2.7% increase in tuition and fees.
-The budget also includes projected personnel costs of \$168.8 million, revenue from departmental activities and other sources of \$3.4 million, and University-sponsored financial aid of \$54.8 million.
+The Board also approved a \$306.7 million general fund operating expenditure budget for fiscal year 2023.
+The budget reflects a one-time increase of \$5.3 million in State Appropriations and a 1.6% increase in tuition and fees.
+The budget also includes projected personnel costs of \$171.2 million, revenue from departmental activities and other sources of \$5.0 million, and University-sponsored financial aid of \$55.6 million.

 The University continues to expand on the "EMU Safe" program developed in 2021 to address the best practices for the safe return to campus from COVID-19 restrictions.
 The University's number one priority is the health, safety and well-being of students, faculty and staff.
-The University has adjusted its budget and expectations for financial results for fiscal year 2022 taking into account hybrid operations.
+The University has adjusted its budget and expectations for financial results for fiscal year 2023 taking into account hybrid operations.